Teepee Cider

 New Products

-We are pleased to announce for Xmas our 2019 vintage ciders are available in the shop.
-Disgorged earlier this year an English 'Eastern" style and another with oak finish.
+We are pleased to announce for in 2024 we have several new ciders, 2019 vintage cider available in the shop, both an English 'Eastern' style and another oak finished.
 The latter won bronze at the recent NZ Cider awards.
+Also a limited release 2023 medlar cider and a 2020 cloudy perry which won Silver and Best in Class.
+We have also released a late disgorged 2017 cider.

 EXPLORE OUR VINTAGES